department-of-veterans-affairs/vets-website/src/applications/mhv-medications/README.md

   - [Tracking List Object](#tracking-list-object)

 ## Purpose
-This document helps front-end developers understand the prescription object, know which fields to use for new features and which ones are already in use.
+This document was created to help front-end developers understand the prescription object and identify which fields to use for new features and which ones are currently in use.
 It also helps improve communication between developers working on different parts of the stack by clarifying the names used for the same fields.

 ## Field Descriptions and Transformations